ctm/yld/src/resources/books.md

 # Books

-This list is currently unordered and contains no reviews.
+This list is currently alphabetically ordered and contains no reviews.
 Eventually, I _might_ explain what I think I got out of each book, but for now this is a super quick, nowhere near exhaustive, brain dump.
 In fact, I wrote this while away from home, so I wasn't even able to glance at my bookshelf to fill in gaps.

 * Prescriptive
   * [Eat & Run](https://www.goodreads.com/en/book/show/13202092-eat-and-run)